ElishaBayode/Dr_EB_Are/index.md

 # Welcome to Elisha B. Are's page!
 ## Introduction
-On this page, you will find my Bio and brief descriptions of my ongoing research projects.
-Additionally, you will find here, recent updates and news relating to my research activitivities.
+On this page, you will find my bio and brief descriptions of my ongoing research projects.
+Additionally, you will find recent updates and news relating to my research activities here.

 ## Recent news covering my research, my activities and media appearances
 ### [Citynews](https://vancouver.citynews.ca/2022/04/11/bc-covid-modelling-data-concerns/)